Degrees of Freedom Analysis of Mechanisms using the New Zebra Crossing Method: Examples

 \subsubsection{Planar mechanisms}

-\paragraph{Four-Bar Mechanism}
+\paragraph{Four-bar mechanism}

 The four bar mechanism is shown in Figure \ref{fig_1} (a).
-The Zebra crossing diagram is drawn by considering the joint $1$ which connects the link $\left(l_4\right)$ and link $\left(l_1\right)$.
-It is represented by the black patch $1$ in \ref{fig_1} (b).
-The link $\left(l_1\right)$ is represented by a white patch $\left(l_1\right)$ above the black patch $1$.
-Similar steps are followed to draw the complete Zebra crossing diagram.
+The Zebra crossing diagram is drawn by following the \textit{Rule 1} followed by \textit{Rule 4}.
+These two rules are repeated till the link \textit{$l_4$} is reached.

 There are $4$ black patches and $4$ white patches in the Zebra crossing diagram.
-Applying Equation \ref{equ_loop}, the number of loops in the mechanism are
+Applying Equation \ref{equ_loop}, the number of loops (L) in the mechanism are

 The number of white patches between the black patches $N_w$ are $3$.
 The number of loops $L$ is $1$.
 The number of joints attached to the ground link $J_f$ are $2$.
-The degrees of freedom is calculated using the Equation \ref{equ_loopwhite},
+The degrees of freedom (M) is calculated using the Equation \ref{equ_loopwhite},

-Therefore the mechanism has $1$ degree of freedom.
+Therefore, the mechanism has $1$ degree of freedom.

-\paragraph{Staircase Mechanism}
+\paragraph{Staircase mechanism}